stanete/stanete.github.io/_posts/2020-06-02-dos-and-donts.md

 ### Keep staging always clean

-Multiple teams ship their code to staging, and as fast as possible to production, multiple times a day and at any time anything that's on master can go to production.
+Multiple teams ship their code to staging, and as fast as possible to production, multiple times a day.
+At any time anything that's on master can go to production.
 Keep this in mind when merging a pull request.
 This is not a problem so don't try to create extra environments to test your code.
 Some _Software Engineering_ teams out there [drop staging environments completely](https://launchdarkly.com/blog/staging-servers-are-dead-long-live-a-staging-server/).
 Try to think of problems beforehand and merge code that just works.
 If you're not sure, put it under a feature flag.

 ![](/images/version_control.png)